Great Allegheny Passage

 Day 1.
 Pittsburgh, Pennsylvania, 0 miles

 Meet your fellow riders in downtown Pittsburgh for a night on the Southside, the city’s most popular destination for nightlife.
 While on the south shore, consider riding one of Pittsburgh’s famous funiculars (also known locally as “inclines”) up to Mount Washington for an iconic bird’s-eye view of the skyline.
-Hop over to Point State Park to see the fountain lit up at night, and look across the water to Heinz Field, the Carnegie Science Center, PNC Park, and the recently built tribute to Mr. Rogers, who began his kid-friendly broadcast right in the heart of Pittsburgh at the nation’s first CBS station.
+Hop over to Point State Park to see the fountain lit up at night, and look across the water to Heinz Field, the Carnegie Science Center, PNC Park, and the recently built tribute to Mr. Rogers, who began his kid-friendly broadcast right in the heart of Pittsburgh at the nation’s first PBS station.

 Day 2.
 Pittsburgh to Adelaide, 57 miles